 Easy.
 Just hyperlink the page that you want people to see in your blog post.
 Of course, putting the link just anywhere won’t be enough.
 You need to compel readers to actually want to click on your link.
 Writers go about this in a few different ways.

 A common way to add inbound links is to hyperlink your website as a source.
-For example, you’re a tech enthusiast with a blog specializing in computers and you’re writing a guest post comparing Macs to PCs.
+For example, you’re a tech enthusiast with a blog specializing in computers and writing a guest post comparing Macs to PCs.
 You may include a comment about the random access memory (RAM) capabilities in one of the computers.
-But, not everyone knows what RAM is or why it’s important.
+But not everyone knows what RAM is or why it’s important.
 Rather than taking a full paragraph to explain, you might tell your readers, “RAM is more important than you might think: check out this page on ComputerTech.com and find out how a computer’s RAM could make or break your user experience.”
 Now readers think, “Wait.
 What is RAM?”
 They were leaning toward the Macbook, but they don’t know if 16GB of RAM is good… they better click on your link to find out.

 Is One Guest Post Enough?